eregs/regulations-core/README.md

 ### Django Models For Data, Elastic Search For Search

-If *pyelasticsearch* and *south* are installed, you can combine django models and Elastic Search.
+If *pyelasticsearch* and *south* are installed, you can combine Django models and Elastic Search.
 Use the *regcore_read.views.es_search.search* and use the following backend configuration: